Best Arm Identification Based Beam Acquisition in Stationary and Abruptly Changing Environments

 \subsection{Stationary Environment Problem}

-The problem of the best beam identification is the same as selecting the beam with the highest $\mu_i$ within a beam selection deadline $T$.
+{First, we focus on use cases such as fixed wireless access, including wireless backhaul and midhaul under static blockages (e.g., buildings), wireless hi-definition multimedia connectivity (e.g., with wireless HDMI) in indoor environments, etc. Scenarios with low-mobility users that do not contain dynamic blockages are characterized by such a stationary environment.
+The problem of the best beam identification in such cases} is the same as selecting the beam with the highest $\mu_i$ within a beam selection deadline $T$.

-The critical challenge is the fact that the beam with the highest $\mu_i$ is also the same with the highest $\sigma_i$ and accordingly, a higher number of samples is needed to estimate $\mu_i$.
-At the end of $T$, let the selected beam by an algorithm/policy $\mathcal{Z}$ be $f_{\mathcal{Z}}$.
+{Here $R(t)$ is the downlink power at the user at time slot $t$ given that the beam-search policy activates the beam ${\bf f}_i$ at $t$.} The critical challenge is the fact that the beam with the highest $\mu_i$ is also the same as the beam with the highest $\sigma_i$, and accordingly, a higher number of samples is needed to estimate $\mu_i$.
+At the end of $T$, let the selected beam by an algorithm $\mathcal{Z}$ be $f_{\mathcal{Z}}$.
 Then the probability of beam selection error is given as